 Accessibility in Presentations

-This Elgin Community College Accessibility in Presentations Guide is an independent publication and is neither affiliated with, nor authorized, sponsored, or approved by, Microsoft Corporation.
-For permission to use content from this presentation or link to this document, please contact Elgin Community College Web Team at digitalaccess@elgin.edu.
+The Elgin Community College Accessibility Guides is an independent publication and is neither affiliated with nor authorized, sponsored, or approved by Adobe, Google, or Microsoft Corporation.
+For permission to use content from this presentation or link to this document, please contact the Elgin Community College Web Team at digitalaccess@elgin.edu.

 Overview

-This learning guide introduces accessibility to PowerPoint presentations for people living with disabilities.
-PowerPoint presentations are widely used, from classrooms to business meetings, and should be made accessible to all participants, including those using assistive technologies.
+This digital accessibility learning guide introduces accessibility to PowerPoint presentations for people living with disabilities.
+PowerPoint presentations, from classrooms to business meetings, are widely used and should be accessible to all participants, including those using assistive technologies.
 This extensive guide will show you how to apply the basic accessibility requirements to PowerPoint presentations.
 This guide includes the following topics:

 Slide Layouts